This Is Why You Should Be Worried About Your Pancreas

 Here's how your pancreas is involved: Bile travels from your gallbladder through the common bile duct and passes through the pancreas.
 But if the bile ducts become blocked—for whatever reason—jaundice may result.
 Jaundice can be a sign of pancreatic cancer if a tumor is growing in the head of the pancreas, obstructing the bile duct and flow of bile.

-The Remedy Rx: They may be galling, but gallstones are the more likely cause for jaundice in adults than pancreatic cancer.
+The Rx: They may be galling, but gallstones are the more likely cause for jaundice in adults than pancreatic cancer.
 Lower your risk of gallstones by following a healthy eating plan and regularly exercising.
 Here's some inspiration to get you excited about eating healthy food: 7 Must-Buy Foods on a Healthy Grocery List, According to a Dietitian.

 Your Poop.
 It's Doing Funny Things, like Floating